csiebler/csiebler.github.io/content/posts/analyzing-call-center-transcripts-azure-cognitive-search-powerbi.md

 ![Resource ID in Azure Portal](/images/resource_id_transcripts.png "Resource ID in Azure Portal")

 Lastly, you will also need to add your `Storage Connection String`, so Cognitive Search can store its projections in an Azure Table.
-We"ll use this table to later generate real-time dashboards using PowerBI.
+We'll use this table to later generate real-time dashboards using PowerBI.

 ![Update your skillset definition](/images/transcripts_skillset.png "Update your skillset definition")